At Dentistry for Life, the process for replacing a dental bridge usually takes two dental appointments to complete.

-During the first visit, your dentist prepares the abutment teeth to have adequate space to allow crowns to fit over them.
+During the first visit, your Philadelphia dentist prepares the abutment teeth to have adequate space to allow crowns to fit over them.
 Then impressions of the teeth of the involved jaw and the opposing teeth are taken.
-A bite registration material is flown between your teeth and your dentist will ask you to bite firmly.
+A bite registration material is then placed between your teeth and your dentist will ask you to bite firmly.
 This is important to develop the correct height of your bridge.
 If you do not bite right then the bridge will have to be sent back for a remake.

 How long do dental bridges last?